nusmodifications/nus-scripts/claims/README.md

 **Activity Object**

 - `activity_type`: Use the pre-defined constants: **ASSIGNMENT_MARKING** | **COURSE_MATERIAL_PREPARATION** | **TUTORIAL** | **CONSULTATION**
 - `week`: A positive integer, or string `'RECESS'`, indicating the week number of the sem.
 This is to facilitate convenient calculation of the date of activity.
 The script only supports activities performed from week 1 onwards.
+Note that reading week is simply Week 14.
 - `day`: A string, with one of these values: **"MONDAY"**, **"TUESDAY"**, **"WEDNESDAY"**, **"THURSDAY"**, **"FRIDAY"**, **"SATURDAY"**, **"SUNDAY"**.
 - `start_time`: A 4-character string, representing the starting time of the activity in 24-hour format.
 The minute value has to be 00 or 30.
 - `end_time`: Similar to `start_time`, but represents the ending time of the activity.